-Figure 9.26: LETG/HRC-S zeroth order image of Sirius A and B. The two stars are separated by $\sim 4''$.
+Figure 9.26: LETG/HRC-S zeroth order image of Sirius A and B. The two stars are separated by $\sim 4''$ .
 Flux from Sirius A is due to the small but finite UV response of the detector.
 The star-shaped structure is due to coarse support diffraction.

-software tools.
+of 5-10% at present.
+Background flares can also be filtered out using CIAO or other software tools.
 These flares have been seen to affect 10-20% of some observations.
 Typical fractions are smaller than this; larger fractions are rare.

 • The LESF filter region in principle can be used to obtain a higher-order spectrum relatively uncontaminated by first order for wavelengths above 75 Å (E < 0.17 keV; see Figure 9.17).
 This could be useful either for observing features in a high order for high spectral resolution that cannot be easily observed with the HETG/ACIS-S combination, or for providing a direct observation of higher order contamination in conjunction with an LETG+HRC-S observation in its nominal configuration.
-NB: this configuration has not yet been used in flight.
+NB: this configuration has never been used in flight.